-Dr. Robert Ferguson, WCU Professor of History and Board Secretary, has an active interest in Appalachian music.
-Rob plans to create a turn of the century Music Parlor that showcases the music of Appalachia.
+Dr. Robert Ferguson, WCU Professor of History and board Secretary, has an active interest in Appalachian music.
+Rob plans to create a turn of the century Music Parlor that showcases the music Appalachia women.
 The Music Parlor will feature local names such as Samantha Bumgarner and Mary Jane Queen, along with other artists from across Appalachia.
 Local musician Susan Pepper joins Rob in a discussion of Appalachian music and instruments in this Behind the Scenes feature.
 See Susan’s full performance in our Mountain Life segment by clicking here.
 Also look for our Music on the Porch event to return in Fall 2021.

 Archiving with Marjorie